 The name subspace seems to be taken from the subobjects of various mathematical spaces, such as vector spaces in linear algebra or metric and topological spaces in topology.
 The name hyperspace was originally used to refer to vector spaces with more than three dimensions.
 Thus the origin of the hyperspace concept is probably linked to Another Dimension.

 - In Uchuu Senkan Yamato this is where space submarines go when they "submerge".
-And yes, they do have periscopes to peek back into normal space with.
+And they do have periscopes to peek back into normal space with.
 If Space Is an Ocean, subspace is what's under the surface.

 - Scott Pilgrim: Ramona Flowers uses Subspace to get around quicker for her job as a delivery girl, and owns a Subspace handbag.
 Ramona specifies that it's not the same kind of subspace featured in Super Mario Bros.
 2, where it was essentially a Dark World.

-- The Authority has a ship that exists in and travels through "The Bleed"- a seemingly endless expanse of red void that lies between (and connects?) each and every dimension for DC and Image comics, and possibly even Marvel and Dark Horse Comics.
+- The Authority has a ship that exists in and travels through "The Bleed"- a seemingly endless expanse of red void that lies between (and connects?) each and every dimension for DC and Image Comics, and possibly even Marvel and Dark Horse Comics.

-- Most Marvel Comics teleporters use some form of subspace to accomplish their teleportation - they jaunt to subspace, move a short distance, then come back out having covered vast distances.
-It is also stated in the original "Official Handbook of the Marvel Universe" and its subsequent variants that most characters with some form of growth draw the extra mass from there, while those who shrink store their shed mass there (until they reach a certain size limit, when they suddenly 'slip' into a different universe).
+- Most Marvel Universe teleporters use some form of subspace to accomplish their teleportation - they jaunt to subspace, move a short distance, then come back out having covered vast distances.
+It is also stated in the original Official Handbook of the Marvel Universe and its subsequent variants that most characters with some form of growth draw the extra mass from there, while those who shrink store their shed mass there (until they reach a certain size limit, when they suddenly 'slip' into a different universe).

-- Grant Morrison's JLA reveals that hyperspace, known to the White Martians as the Still Zone, to Prometheus as the Ghost Zone, and to the Queen Bee as the Honeycomb, is also the Phantom Zone used as a prison on Krypton and Limbo (as in, the place you go when you die if you weren't good or evil enough to go directly to Heaven or Hell).
+- JLA (1997) reveals that hyperspace, known to the White Martians as the Still Zone, to Prometheus as the Ghost Zone, and to the Queen Bee as the Honeycomb, is also the Phantom Zone used as a prison on Krypton and Limbo (as in, the place you go when you die if you weren't good or evil enough to go directly to Heaven or Hell).

 - David Brin's Uplift novels have five different "levels" of hyperspace, each one seemingly more bizarre than the last and host to its own strange forms of life.
-In the meme level of hyperspace, bizarre biological transformations and even Ret Gone are common hazards.
+In the meme level of hyperspace, bizarre biological transformations and even Ret-Gone are common hazards.

-- Hyperspace comes in a variety of "bands" in Weber's Empire From The Ashes, though the only difference between them seems to be the speed limit.
+- Hyperspace comes in a variety of "bands" in Weber's Empire from the Ashes, though the only difference between them seems to be the speed limit.
 Ships must maintain stasis fields during travel; if the field is broached, the ship is destroyed without a trace.
 Ships in normal space can detect ships traveling in hyperspace but not the other way around, allowing the creation of undetectable (to their targets) mines that warp into hyperspace to disrupt the stasis fields of ships passing over them in hyperspace.
 Achuultani ships use the slower hyperbands, but their missiles cover all of the bands, making them much harder to block.

 - In the Honor Harrington series, starships can enter Hyper and travel at effective FTL speeds as distances in Hyper are shorter than in realspace.
 The "higher" the Hyper band, the greater the speed-multiplication.
 Dangers include Gravity Waves and "walls" between different levels of Hyper.